port-labs/ocean/integrations/snyk/README.md

 # The following script will install an Ocean integration at your K8s cluster using helm
 # integration.identifier: Change the identifier to describe your integration
 # integration.secrets.ApiToken: Your Snyk API token
-# integration.secrets.webhookSecret: Your Snyk webhook secret.
-This is a password you create, that Snyk uses to ensure the webhook notification is authentic
+# integration.secrets.webhookSecret: This field is optional.
+It is a password you create, that Snyk uses to ensure the webhook notification is authentic
-# integration.config.appHost: Your Snyk app host
+# integration.config.appHost: Your Snyk app host (optional)
 # integration.config.apiUrl: The url of the Snyk API.
 If not specified, the default will be https://api.snyk.io
 # integration.config.organizationId: The Snyk organization ID